nbryan/deference/README.md

 ## About

 Deference was written and is maintained by me, [Nathan Bryan](https://github.com/nbryan).
-It is freely available under the MIT liscense.
+It is freely available under the MIT license.
 If you find it useful, let me know!
 Or submit a pull request if you can improve it.